hda-technical/dancebooks/transcriptions/[183-, uk] Thomas Wilson - The Fashionable Quadrille Preceptor.md

 	chain figure again into opposite places,

-	swing partners with right hands quite round.
+	swing partners with right hands quite round,

-	All promenade to places and turn partners.
+	all promenade to places and turn partners,

-	Finish with change sides.
+	finish with change sides.

 ### The union quadrilles

 1. Scotch.

-	First Lady change places with fourth,
+	First lady change places with fourth,

 	second and third same figure,